aniavetian/CSE163Project/README.md

 >       * Discovery Facility
 > 6. Once everything is selected, hover over **'Download Table'**.
 A menu should pop up and you can
 > click **'Download Table'** at the bottom of the list.

+## How to Run the Project:
+> 1. Open up the `main.py` file.
+> 2. Run that file
+>
+> This file will run every function from each file.
+The results for the function will be printed
+> out.
+Some of our functions produce graphs.
+To view them go into the `figures` folder and all plot
+> will be there.

+## Other Information:
+> - The `Files` folder contains notes and manual caluclations we did.
+> - The `data` folder contains our dataset